Lab: Shift-Share (Bartik) Instruments

 - The first stage must be strong (F > 10) for 2SLS to be reliable

-- BHJ (2022) show that with many industries, identification comes from quasi-random shocks, which is testable via balance regressions at the shock level
+- Borusyak et al. (2022) show that with many industries, identification can come from quasi-random shocks; balance regressions at the shock level can probe the plausibility of this assumption

 - Rotemberg weights reveal which industries drive the 2SLS estimate, and negative weights signal fragility